 4-goal flurry in 2nd lifts Sabres past Leafs

-Captain Jack Eichel collected two goals and an assist as the host Buffalo Sabres tallied four times in the second period in a 6-4 victory over the Toronto Maple Leafs on Friday.
+Jack Eichel collected two goals and an assist as the host Buffalo Sabres scored four times in the second period in beating the Toronto Maple Leafs 6-4 on Friday.
 Casey Mittelstadt scored to snap a 16-game goal drought and rookie Victor Olofsson, Jimmy Vesey and Jeff Skinner also tallied for Buffalo, which received 25 saves from Linus Ullmark.

-After Tavares staked Toronto to a 2-0 lead, Skinner halved the deficit at 5:45 of the second period, skating into a drop pass from Johan Larsson and wristing a shot past Michael Hutchinson (30 saves).
-Eichel extended his point streak to eight games by scoring from the right circle just under four minutes later, and Mittelstadt deflected defenseman Marco Scandella's shot from the point past Hutchinson at 12:08 for his first goal since Oct.
+After Tavares staked Toronto to a 2-0 lead, Skinner halved the deficit at 5:45 of the second period.
+He skated into a drop pass from Johan Larsson and wristed a shot past Michael Hutchinson (30 saves).
+Eichel extended his point streak to eight games by scoring from the right circle just less than four minutes later, and Mittelstadt deflected defenseman Marco Scandella's shot from the point past Hutchinson at 12:08 for his first goal since Oct.
 19.

-Kapanen scored from in close with 7:50 remaining in the third period, but the Maple Leafs were unable to net the equalizer before Eichel found the empty net.
+Kapanen scored from in close with 7:50 remaining in the third period.
+The Maple Leafs were unable to net the equalizer before Eichel hit the empty net.
 Rookie Ilya Mikheyev jumped on a loose puck in the high slot before sending a diagonal pass to Tavares, who wired the puck into the open net to begin the scoring with 1:06 remaining in the first period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)